Integrations

 Following chat with Claude Desktop demonstrates how it looks when selected particular context as a resource and then asked to check pod logs for errors in kube-system namespace:

-To use this MCP server with Claude Desktop you would firstly need to install it.
+To use this MCP server with Claude Desktop (or any other client) you might need to choose which way of installation to use.

 Using Smithery